authelia/authelia/docs/content/en/reference/guides/troubleshooting.md

 In instances where the logs are substantial we will accept truncated logs.
 There are however some very intentional rules about truncation of logs.

-1. You must show more than 1 minute of logs prior to the issue occurring (i.e. show every log line )
+1. You must show more than 1 minute of logs prior to the issue occurring (i.e. show every log line that is within 1 minute of the log line where the issue occurred plus one additional line outside the minute).
 2. The level rule still applies.
 3. You must show:
    1. The [log severity line](#log-severity-line).